Category Archives: surveying

 Traverse survey

 Traverse surveying is a type of surveying in which we connect the survey lines to form a framework.
 The length can be measured either using the directly or indirectly method.
-So for the direct method of measurement, we use tapes and for the indirect method, we use Electronic Distance measurement Some important traversing methods are Chain traversing, Chain and compass traversing, Tape traversing and plane table traversing.
+So for the direct method of measurement, we use tapes.
+For the indirect method, we use Electronic Distance measurement.
+Some important traversing methods are Chain traversing, Chain and compass traversing, Tape traversing and plane table traversing.

 Triangulation survey